Elmen Park Railroad Bridge

 Citations

-Builder and build date Lassig Bridge & Iron Works plaque
+Build dates and builder (superstructure) Lassig Bridge & Iron Works plaque

 Railroad History Citation ICC Valuation Information, Compiled by Richard S. Steele